coach77777/python_text_game/README.md

 ## Play:

 You will start in the entrance way.
 You can travel North-East-West from there by entering a direction.
  i.e., type North in the prompt.
 Once you leave the Entrance Way.
+ You will be told what room you entered and the inventory or if you have encountered Medusa.
  You travel from room to room gathering items into your inventory.

  <img src="medussa_room_map.png" width="700">